riclolsen/json-scada/docs/install.md

     git clone https://github.com/riclolsen/json-scada --config core.autocrlf=input

-Build the code (use inverted slashes, .exe extension and copy instead of cp on Windows, choose also the adequate Dotnet target platform, on Mac use --runtime osx-x64)
+Build the code (use inverted slashes, .exe extension and copy instead of cp on Windows, choose also the adequate Dotnet target platform (e.g. win-x64), on Mac use --runtime osx-x64)

     cd json-scada
     mkdir bin